129th Boston Marathon, Bank of America logo

 Matt D.

-Eight years sober, Matt runs for Herren Project, which helped him regain his life.
+Eight years sober, Matt ran for Herren Project, which helped him regain his life.
 Long-distance running supports his recovery, mental health and well-being.
 Now, Matt is dedicated to giving back.

 Learn more about Meb’s story